Compute

 IPv6 address

-An IPv6 address is 128-bit binary string, four times the length of an IPv4 address.
+An IPv6 address is a 128-bit binary string, four times the length of an IPv4 address.
 Therefore, the decimal format of IPv4 addresses is no longer applicable.
 IPv6 addresses are expressed in hexadecimal format.
 To convert a 128-bit binary string, it is transformed into a 32-bit hexadecimal string.
 These hexadecimal strings are grouped into sets of four (case insensitive) and separated by a colon (:).
 IPv6 addresses are divided into eight groups.

 An IPv6 address can be omitted in the following ways: